Hollywood mourns the death of Betty White - ExBulletin

 Hollywood mourns the death of Betty White

 What an exceptional life.
-I’m grateful for every second I was able to spend with Betty White, Ellen DeGeneres wrote on Twitter.
+I’m grateful for every second I was able to spend with Betty White, Ellen DeGeneres tweeted.

 Reese Witherspoon also shared her sadness on social media.

 I loved seeing their characters, they brought a lot of joy.
-Thanks, Betty, for making us all laugh, the actress said.
+Thank you Betty for making us all laugh, the actress said.

 The world looks different now.
-She was good at defying expectations, noted Ryan Reynolds.
+She was great at defying expectations, ”said Ryan Reynolds.

-For his part, Steve Martin detailed an anecdote about Betty White while still trying to find his way in the world of entertainment.
+For his part, Steve Martin detailed an anecdote about Betty White while still trying to find his way into show business.

 In 1974, I was the first unknown act of Linda Ronstadt at the Troubadour in Los Angeles.
-As I walked through the lobby before the show, I saw Betty White and her husband Allen Ludden in line, I remember.
+As I walked through the lobby before the show, I saw Betty White and her husband Allen Ludden standing in line, she recalls.

-Viola Davis assured her that she believes Betty White will live on forever and has championed that her mark on the entertainment world will inspire generations.
+Viola Davis said she believed Betty White would live “forever” and argued that her mark in show business “will inspire generations.”

 Rest in glorious peace.
 You’ve won your wings, he asserted.